 Understanding Intricacies of the Nadsadhana

-An online workshop for vocalists by Uday Bhawalkar
+A free online workshop for vocalists by Uday Bhawalkar

 In humans as well as animals, the voice is the basic means of communication.
 Speaking of music as a sonic art-form, the voice assumes further significance as the prime vehicle to convey the emotional and aesthetic nuances.
 Possessing a healthy voice, therefore, seems to be a prerequisite for a good singer.